An identity to shift behavior before it shifts perception.

-Telecommunications is the last category that still talks at people.
-Every other consumer brand has moved toward personalization, toward listening, toward building around the individual.
-Connectivity hadn't.
-At Your Service was built to close that gap — starting from the inside out.
+Telecom is the last category that still talks at people.
+Every other consumer brand has moved toward listening, toward personalization, toward building around the individual.
+AT&T hadn't.
+At Your Service was my answer, starting from the inside out.

 Studio | AT&T - Dallas, TX